LinkTime-Corp/llm-in-containers/text2sql/README.md

 cd llm-in-containers/env-setup/aws/ubuntu-22.04

-source docker-install.sh
+bash docker-install.sh
 ```
 To enable Docker commands for the 'ubuntu' user, please log out.
 For running this demo on GPU instances, proceed as follows:
 ```
-source nvidia-driver-install.sh
+bash nvidia-driver-install.sh
 ```
 After the reboot is done, go back to the 'llm-in-containers/env-setup/aws/ubuntu-22.04' directory and run:
 ```
-source nvidia-container-install.sh
+bash nvidia-container-install.sh

 docker run -it --rm --gpus all ubuntu nvidia-smi
 ```
 If everything is installed successfully, the final command will display Nvidia GPU and driver details.

 ### Running the demo on CPU
-1. Start by cloning this repo to your local machine:
+1. Start by cloning this repo to your EC2 CPU instance:
 ```
 git clone https://github.com/LinkTime-Corp/llm-in-containers.git
 cd llm-in-containers/text2sql
 ```
 2. Insert your OpenAI API Key into conf/config.json for "OPENAI_API_KEY".
 This step can be skipped if you don't want to evaluate against the OpenAI backend.
-3. Launch the demo:
+3. Launch the demo.
+If everything runs smoothly, the last command in run.sh should show three containers actively running.
 ```
-source run.sh
+bash run.sh
 ```
-4. Download the sample data and load it into MySQL:
+4. Load the sample data into MySQL:
 ```
-source download_data.sh
+bash load_data.sh
 ```
-5. Visit the UI at http://localhost:8501.
+5. Visit the UI at http://{IP of EC2 CPU instance}:8501.
 On the UI, you can choose either "ChatGPT" or "Local_LLM" (the default local model "sqlcoder:15b-q6_K" is configured to run on CPU) to query the MySQL database.
 6. Shutdown the demo.
 ```
-source shutdown.sh
+bash shutdown.sh
 ```

 ### Running the demo on GPU
-1. Start by cloning this repo to your local machine:
+1. Start by cloning this repo to your EC2 GPU instance:
 ```
 git clone https://github.com/LinkTime-Corp/llm-in-containers.git
 cd llm-in-containers/text2sql